-However, scientific excellence and relevance have to be accompanied by European added value, which the Panel firmly believes must be the essential criterion for selecting programmes and projects in future Framework Programmes.
+However, scientific excellence and relevance have to be accompanied by European added value, which the Panel firmly believes must be the essential criterion for selecting programmes and projects in future framework programmes.

-1. Introduction
+1. INTRODUCTION

-The European Union is approaching a watershed in relation to the Framework Programme3 created by changing perceptions about the role of research in society.
-Research is no longer considered to be an end in itself and increasingly has to be seen to be delivering benefits that are relevant to societies industrial competitiveness and broader needs.
+The European Union is approaching a watershed in relation to the framework programme created by changing perceptions about the role of research in society.
+Research is no longer considered to be an end in itself and increasingly has to be seen to be delivering benefits that are relevant to societies' industrial competitiveness and broader needs.

 As a result, a more selective approach is being taken towards investment in research in the public and civilian sector in Europe.
-This contrasts with the much more positive climate that existed in the early nineteen eighties when the Framework Programme was initiated.
+This contrasts with the much more positive climate that existed in the early 1980s when the framework programme was initiated.
 At that time there was much higher public and political confidence in the contribution that science and technology could make to the economic and social future of Europe.

-In Europe today many industrial RTD organisations have been both downsized and moved nearer to the market in product based divisions.
-This has led to a reduction in RTD expenditure in many sectors, with the notable exception of pharmaceuticals.
+In Europe today many industrial RTD organizations have been both downsized and moved nearer to the market in product-based divisions.
+This has led to a reduction in RTD expenditure in many